-This ensures that immediate and effective treatment of severe complications of the disease and/or its treatment (e.g. hemorrhage, overwhelming infections) may be carried out.
+This ensures that immediate and effective treatment of severe complications of the disease and/or its treatment (e.g., haemorrhage, overwhelming infections) may be carried out.

-Patients should recover from acute toxicities of prior cytotoxic treatment (such as stomatitis, neutropenia, thrombocytopenia, and generalized infections) before beginning treatment with Idarubicin.
+Patients should recover from acute toxicities of prior cytotoxic treatment (such as stomatitis, neutropenia, thrombocytopenia, and generalized infections) before beginning treatment with idarubicin hydrochloride.